vincentntang/vincent-blog-draft/devto-draft.md

 My journey learning it was painful.
 I had to watch three different Udemy tutorials to finally get it.
 Months were spent wrapping my head around this foreign way of coding.

-I slowly and surely learned the basics.
-On how state management worked.
-Or how the React lifecycle operated.
-These things came with time, and eventually, I learned to use this knowledge to build apps featured in hackathons.
-And things I would use in my daily life.
+I slowly and surely learned the basics, such how state management works and how the React lifecycle operates.
+These things came with time and eventually I learned to use this knowledge to build apps featured in hackathons and to build tools I would use in my daily life.

 Eventually, I started my first development job.
 They used Vue.
 I didn't know anything about this framework, and it felt like I had to learn javascript all over again.